Non-Markovian models of opinion dynamics on temporal networks: Introduction

-Many dynamical processes on networks are non-Markovian \cite{feng2019equivalence,gleeson2014}, which introduces nontrivial history dependence and memory effects into their dynamics.
+Many dynamical processes on networks are non-Markovian \cite{feng2019equivalence,gleeson2014}, which introduces nontrivial memory-dependence into their dynamics.
 For example, in a social contagion, entities typically require multiple sources of influence (i.e., social reinforcement) to adopt some idea or behavior \cite{sune-yy2018}.
 Such cumulative effects occur in the adoption of social norms and technologies \cite{bandura1963influence,centola2010spread}.
 There have been a variety of efforts to incorporate memory effects into dynamical processes on networks.
-Such studies include generalizations of voter models \cite{chen2020non,takaguchi2011voter}, compartmental models of disease spread \cite{van2013non,kiss2015generalization}, a model of social contagions \cite{wang2015dynamics}, and random walks on networks \cite{lambiotte2015effect}.
-Most such work has focused on binary-state models, in which node states can take one of two values (e.g., susceptible or infected), but it is also important to examine memory effects in models in which nodes can take continuous values.
+Such studies include generalizations of voter models \cite{chen2020non,takaguchi2011voter,baron2022analytical}, compartmental models of disease spread \cite{starnini2017equivalence,van2013non,kiss2015generalization,feng2019equivalence}, social-contagion models \cite{wang2015dynamics}, and random walks~\cite{lambiotte2015effect}.

-Existing continuous-valued models that consider memory effects incorporate memory-dependence directly into network structure through time-dependent edge weights and overlook the effects from the previous states of nodes.
-For example, Sugishita et al. considered an opinion-dynamics model on ``tie-decay networks'' \cite{sugishita2021opinion}, in which interactions between entities are time-dependent and result in ties whose strengths increase instantaneously when an interaction occurs and decay exponentially between interactions.
+Most research on incorporating memory effects into dynamical process on networks has focused on binary-state models, in which node states can take one of two values (e.g., susceptible or infected), but it is also important to examine memory effects in models in which nodes can take continuous values.
+Most such research incorporates memory-dependence directly into network structure through time-dependent edge weights and overlooks the effects of the previous node states.
+For example, Sugishita et al. considered an opinion model on ``tie-decay networks'' \cite{sugishita2021opinion}, in which interactions between entities are time-dependent and result in ties whose strengths increase instantaneously when an interaction occurs and decay exponentially between interactions.
 However, simply placing a dynamical process on a tie-decay network accounts only for the states during the most recent interaction; it ignores how states changed with time to attain their current values.
-By contrast, we seek a formulation that accounts for the full history of states of a dynamical process.
+By contrast, we seek a model formulation that accounts for the complete {history} of states of a dynamical process.